 A full list of CAPS agency staff and trainees is available here.

 The University of Houston Counseling and Psychological Services internship program philosophically supports the development of well-rounded, generalist psychologists.
 There is no prevailing theoretical orientation among the staff at CAPS, and thus no expectation that an intern will have to adhere to any particular orientation to be successful here.
 Instead we strive to support and engender in the intern a wide repertoire of skills, simultaneously incorporating both breadth and depth.
 We believe that the complex array of concerns that exist within this diverse university community can best be met by a generalist psychologist who has at his/her disposal a wide range of conceptual tools and interventions.
-Our overall goal is to train competent, multiculturally aware, ethical and professional psychologists who have acquired the knowledge, skills and perspectives of professional practice that can be applied in a variety of psychology employment settings.
+Our overall aim is to develop competent, multiculturally aware, ethical and professional psychologists who have acquired the knowledge, skills and perspectives of professional practice with adults that can be applied in a variety of psychology employment settings.

 Interns have attained basic skills from their academic training programs and are here as "psychologists-in-training" practicing under intensive supervision.
 It is important to meet interns where they are developmentally in each clinical and professional skill area, and provide them with both appropriate support and challenge.
 Interns are expected to progress in their skill development over the course of the year, and concomitantly to be given more responsibility and autonomy.